BobBuildTool/bob/doc/manpages/bob-jenkins.rst

    ``meta.<var>`` to select artifacts built by this project.
 Variables that are defined by Bob itself (e.g. ``meta.jenkins-node``) cannot be redifined!

+jobs.gc.deps.artifacts
+   The number of build artifacts that are retained of intermediate or leaf jobs.
+Only useful for ``artifacts.copy=jenkins``.
+Protocols and build logs are not affected and will still be kept.
+Defaults to ``1``.
+If set to 0 all artifacts will be retained.

+jobs.gc.deps.builds
+   Configure the number of builds that are retained of intermediate and leaf jobs.
+Logs and artifacts of old builds exceeding this threshold are deleted automatically by Jenkins.
+A separate binary archive (``artifacts.copy=archive``) is not affected and must be separately managed with :ref:`bob archive <manpage-archive>`.
+If not set, all Jenkins builds will be kept.

+jobs.gc.root.artifacts
+   The number of build artifacts that are retained of root-jobs.
+Only useful for ``artifacts.copy=jenkins``.
+Protocols and build logs are not affected and will still be kept.
+By default everything will be retained.

+jobs.gc.root.builds
+   Configure the number of builds that are retained of root-jobs.
+These are jobs that build packages that were given by the ``-r`` option.
+Logs and artifacts of old builds exceeding this threshold are deleted automatically by Jenkins.
+A separate binary archive (``artifacts.copy=archive``) is not affected but must be separately managed with :ref:`bob archive
+   <manpage-archive>`.
+If not set, all Jenkins builds will be kept.

 jobs.isolate
     Regular expression that is matching package names.
 Any package that is matched is put into a separate job.
 Multiple variants of the same package